Forensics Case Examples By Specialty

 EXAMPLE #2 – State of Pennsylvania

-A case in Pennsylvania involved a patient devolping major shoulder and hip problems from avascular necrosis.
-The condition was alleged to have come from an over prescription of steroids.
+A case in Pennsylvania involved a patient developing major shoulder and hip problems from avascular necrosis.
+The condition was alleged to have come from an overprescription of steroids.
 During the deposition of the prescribing doctor, he stated that he should never have given too many refills without first seeing the patient and evaluating progress.
 Then a prescription form bearing the doctors signature on his pad, written in the writing of the doctor was shown to him that had “6” refills on the form.
 As this would have been a breech of the standard of care to allow for this many refills without seeing the patient, the doctor stated that he would never had written this number and the patient must have written this number in or altered the number originally placed there by the doctor.

 Our firm was contacted by the plaintiff’s attorney to examine the original prescription pad to determine who placed the “6” on the document or if it had been altered from a different number.
 It was necessary to travel to the pharmacy to examine the original.
 The store happened to be a long ways from anywhere, but the instruments were flown there and transported for the examination.
-The examination disclosed several points, first was that the “6” had not been altered and no erasures were present in that area; second, the “6” was similar in formatting to other known “6”’s by the doctor; and third, the ink used to create the “6” was the same formulation and made by the same manufacturer as the doctor’s signature and the text of the prescription.
-This would mean that for the doctor to have not placed the “6” on that form, he would have had to accidentally left the space for refills blank and the patient would have had to had the same type of pen with the same type of ink to fill in the refill area, which is of course extremely unlikely.
+The examination disclosed several points, first was that the “6” had not been altered and no erasures were present in that area; second, the “6” was similar in format to other known “6”’s by the doctor; and third, the ink used to create the “6” was the same formulation and made by the same manufacturer as the doctor’s signature and the text of the prescription.
+This would mean that for the doctor to have not placed the “6” on that form, he would have accidentally left the space for refills blank and the patient would have had to have the same type of pen with the same type of ink to fill in the refill area, which is of course extremely unlikely.
 The testimony by the other expert was that “no conclusion” could be reached based on the evidence she could examine (she did not do the chemical testing of the ink).

 This evidence was presented at trial to the jury with the aid of blow-ups of the testing results.
-The jury came back with a plaintiff’s award of nearly $2 million, one of the largest if not the largest ever for that county and one of the first awards in years in favor or a plaintiff in a medical malpractice case.
+The jury came back with a plaintiff’s award of nearly $2 million, one of the largest if not the largest ever for that county and one of the first awards in years in favor of a plaintiff in a medical malpractice case.

 A summary of this case from the law journal can be found on our website.